MazurkiewiczMatt/ScionBot_CodePlay/README.md

 ```
 Table 1: All-Time Highest VIX Closes [8].

 Some attempts have been made at quantizing the retail investors' sentiment.
+Mjysong's [Momentum Trading off Sentiment from r/wallstreetbets](https://medium.com/@mjysong/momentum-trading-off-sentiment-from-r-wallstreetbets-149c19c7538d) article on Medium describes one such inquiry.
+The author attempts to evaluate post on [r/wallstreetbets](https://www.reddit.com/r/wallstreetbets/) 💵, 1.6 million strong financial community on social media site Reddit, by whether they represent bullish 📈 or bearish 📉 sentiment.
+He creates a dictionary of 200 words of subreddit's subculture, which he uses to calculate Bull/Bear ratio from 25 most-commented threads.

 ---